Gogee90/Fake-Store-REST-API/README.md

 Just head to the login page.
 <strong>Login: test_user</strong>
 <strong>Password: test_user12345</strong>
-You can use as you like but don't overstay your wlcome :)
+You can use as you like but don't overstay your welcome :)
 [Demo](https://distracted-easley-826ab7.netlify.app/)

 ### Built With